MedicineToken/Medical-SAM-Adapter/README.md

 ## Example Cases
 ### Melanoma Segmentation from Skin Images (2D)

 1. Download ISIC dataset part 1 from https://challenge.isic-archive.com/data/.
+Then put the csv files in "./data/isic" under your data path.
 Your dataset folder under "your_data_path" should be like:

 ISIC/